doctore/FunctionalPHP/README.md

 ## Why this project was created?

 The main purpose of this module is to help to PHP 7/Java 8 developers use functional programming in a similar way in both languages.
-So, despite the differences between Java and PHP, a Java 8 developer will be feel comfortable when he/she wants use functional programming in PHP 7, and a PHP 7 developer that uses this module won't need to learn a lot of things and new concepts when he/she wants to use functional programming in Java 8.
+So, despite the differences between Java and PHP, a Java 8 developer will be comfortable when he/she wants to use functional programming in PHP 7, and a PHP 7 developer that uses this module won't need to learn a lot of things and new concepts when he/she wants to use functional programming in Java 8.

 ## Elements included in this project